Rover-sp24/Computer_networks_lab/README.md

 For each topology, you will find:
 - A Packet Tracer simulation file (`.pkt`)
 - Visual snapshots of the configured network
-- Brief write-ups with important insights and outcomes

 ***